sealingtech/EDCOP-ELASTICSEARCH/README.md

 ## Node Selector

-This value tells Kubernetes which hosts the daemonset should be deployed to by using labels given to the hosts.
+This value tells Kubernetes which hosts the statefulsets should be deployed to by using labels given to the hosts.
 Hosts without the defined label will not receive pods.

 ```
 nodeSelector: